 You can easily propagate broccoli from seeds.

 - Buy good quality seeds from the local nursery or vendor.

 - Before planting, amend the 2-4 inches of the topsoil of the garden bed by mixing aged cow-dung manure or compost.

 - Sow seeds around ¼ to ½ inches deep in the garden bed.

-- Ensure that you are maintaining a distance of 2-3 feet in between the rows.
+- Ensure that you maintain a distance of 2-3 feet between the rows.

 - You can also plant seeds in a seedling tray and transplant them to the garden bed once 4-5 true leaves appear in 25-30 days.

 - The plant will be ready to harvest in 90-100 days.